About our Speakers - 2023 SHOW

-Birds-I-View - Steve and Regina Garr have spent decades presenting programs on attracting desirable wildlife to almost any setting.
+Steve and Regina Garr, Birds-I-View - have spent decades presenting programs on attracting desirable wildlife to almost any setting.
 They are co-founders of two state Bluebird societies and Steve is a past president of the North America Bluebird Society.
 From Hummingbird Research to leading "Owl Prowls", Steve and Regina try to stay involved in all aspects of enjoying wild birds!

-Illinois Botanizer - Chris Benda is a botanist and past president of the Illinois Native Plant Society (2015-2016).
+Christopher Benda is a botanist and past president of the Illinois Native Plant Society (2015-2016).
 Currently, he works as a Researcher at Southern Illinois University, where he coordinates the Plants of Concern Southern Illinois Program and teaches The Flora of Southern Illinois.
 Besides working at SIU, he conducts botanical fieldwork around the world, teaches a variety of classes at The Morton Arboretum and leads nature tours for Camp Ondessonk.
-He has research appointments with the University of Illinois and Argonne National Laboratory, and is an accomplished photographer and author of several publications about natural areas in Illinois.
+He has research appointments with the University of Illinois and Argonne National Laboratory and is an accomplished photographer and author of several publications about natural areas in Illinois.
 He is also known as Illinois Botanizer and can be reached by email at [email protected]